LassoSoft/LassoGuide/lasso_guide_source/databases/odbc-data-sources.rst

       SELECT * FROM Contacts.People WHERE Company LIKE 'McDonald''s'

--  Lasso 9 uses connection pooling when connecting to data sources via ODBC, and the ODBC connections will remain open during the time that Lasso 9 is running.
+-  Lasso Server uses connection pooling when connecting to data sources via ODBC, and the ODBC connections will remain open during the time that Lasso Server is running.

 Using ODBC Data Sources